 It’s an attempt to make the energy market fairer – at the moment around four million homes have a prepayment meter, which is basically an energy supplier’s version of a pay as you go phone.
 Customers buy their gas or electricity by topping up a meter with coins, tokens or online – and one of its main benefits is that you only pay for what you use.
 But the cloud to that silver lining is that the prepayment energy market isn’t as competitive and tariffs can be expensive.

 So, unless you’re a glutton for punishment and enjoy paying over the odds for your energy, why would you have a prepayment meter anyway?
 Well, they’re a favourite in rental properties to prevent tenants from doing a moonlight flit, leaving landlords stuck with unpaid bills; plus, it saves the hassle of changing account names and details every time someone moves in or out and let's not forget the possible interest rates.

 But there are ways and means of saving even more money off your energy bills – and we’re not talking about wearing more layers and bubble-wrapping the window ledges – you can simply switch and save.
 Switching energy supplier is easy and with the Energy Switch Guarantee you’re...well…guaranteed that it’ll all go to plan and you won’t need to invest in candles for fear of it all going horribly wrong.
-Our own research has found that only 17% of households actually switch, but we’ve saved our customers £87 million over 2016**.
 So, if you want a bit more than a few extra quid in your pocket – be brave and make the change – start comparing now.